eliamounier/optoprotein-fitness-prediction/README.md

 # References
 Chloe Hsu, Hunter Nisonoff, Clara Fannjiang & Jennifer Listgarten [Learning protein fitness models from evolutionary and assay-labelled data, Nature Biotechnology 2022](https://www.nature.com/articles/s41587-021-01146-5)

-# License

-This project is licensed under the MIT License - see the LICENSE file for details as the same format as# Data